 From preschool to postgraduate, excellence in education is a priority for the Queen City.
 Charlotte boasts a wealth of K-12 educational choices.
 The city includes Charlotte-Mecklenburg Schools (CMS, one of the nation’s best urban school districts), as well as a wide variety of private schools and charter facilities.
-National, state and Mecklenburg Scholastic Aptitude Test (SAT) scores are a composite of both public and non-public schools.
-The average score in Mecklenburg County last year was 1549, while the national average was 1511.

 To find the very best option, new residents should spend adequate time researching all options.
 Educators and administrators at all schools, both public and private, are happy to speak with newcomers and answer questions about a variety of unique programs.

 CMS serves more than 141,000 students in pre-kindergarten through 12th grade.
 As the 18th largest school district in the country, CMS has 159 schools and more than 18,000 employees.
 Some facts about CMS include:

 - Won the Broad Prize for Urban Education in 2011, which is presented annually to four school districts in the country for elevating achievement levels.